purplg/hass/README.md

       hass-apikey "APIKEY-GOES-IN-HERE")
 ```

-Alternatively, you can store a lambda function inside `hass-apikey`.
+Alternatively, you can store a function inside `hass-apikey`.
 This will be executed on every query.

 ``` emacs-lisp